Society of Catholic Priests

 The Society of Catholic Priests (SCP) is a religious society of clergy in the Anglican Communion which draws its membership from Anglicans who consider themselves a part of the liberal Anglo-Catholic tradition.

 Founding and early history

-The society was founded in 1994 by a group of priests from the Diocese of Southwark who felt that they could no longer remain within the existing fraternal organisations for Anglo-Catholic priests, such as the Society of the Holy Cross, which had taken conservative positions on the ordination of women to the priesthood.
+The society was founded in 1984 by a group of priests from the Diocese of Southwark who felt that they could no longer remain within the existing fraternal organizations for Anglo-Catholic priests, such as the Society of the Holy Cross, which had taken conservative positions on the ordination of women to the priesthood.
 Its objective is to promote the formation and support of priestly spirituality and Catholic evangelism.
-Archbishop of Canterbury Justin Welby is the group's patron.
+The former Archbishop of Canterbury, Justin Welby, is the group's current patron.

 In 2009, a group of priests and seminarians from the Episcopal Church and the Anglican Church of Canada gathered at Christ Church, New Haven, Connecticut, to form a North American province of the society, known as the Society of Catholic Priests in the Episcopal Church and the Anglican Church of Canada (often abbreviated SCP NA).
 An Australian province was also created in 2009.